 Policy/Evidence base document SU01

 Name of respondent (or John Mark Tiplady

-client) oon man man
+client) oom wark mpiacy

 Personal reference number ANON-AQTS-3225-5

 Full reference number ANON-AQTS-3225-5/1/SU01

 Legally compliant?
 Yes

 Sound?
 No

 Complies with duty to co- operate?
 No

 Policy/Document comment Congratulations!
 You have made completion of this as difficult as possible.
 I am not a NIMBY, welcome development when sensible.
 However, to consider more housing in a village with history of flooding, limited sewage (my development has incredibly expensive treatment plant) without connecting existing properties to mains sewage is irresponsible

 What modification(s) are

 necessary to make the

 policy legally compliant or

 sound?

 What is your suggested

 wording or text for the

 policy?
+Do you agree with how the

-Do you agree with how the policy will be monitored?
+policy will be monitored?

 If no, please explain

 Do you want to participate in No, I don't want to take part in a hearing session

-hearing sessions for this 140, I don't want to take part in a nearing session
+hearing sessions for this The state of the

 policy?

 Have you submitted No

 supporting information?

 All relevant information related

 to the specific policy or

 allocation has already been

 included in the representation.

 However, the links provided

 may contain additional details,

 such as images, tables, or

 tracked changes, if applicable.